 The North American AC market has been boosted by high capital investments and the rise in the consumer income, aided by tax cuts.
 The trend is positive and bullish in the market.
 The competition is high and the pricing structure plays an important differentiating factor.
 The demand is mainly for high-energy efficient devices.
 Stringent administrative guidelines on reducing the energy consumption will have a major impact on the industry with respect to cost and selling price.
-The US market is driven by the rise in residential construction and the growing demand for replacements.
+The US air conditioner market share is driven by the rise in residential construction and the growing demand for replacements.

-The Europe market has been growing steadily with respect to value; however, the volume has been stagnant.
+The European market has been growing steadily with respect to value; however, the volume has been stagnant.
 The long-term outlook for demand in Europe is moderately positive, while the short-term outlook is very bright.
 Extended summers and heat waves are increasing the demand in the short term.
 The demand is on the rise in Latin America, as the temperatures soar in summers to very high degrees, and also, the disposable income of the population has grown significantly.

 INSIGHTS BY VENDORS